jakestargel/justinholmes.com/src/data/songs_and_tunes/the-two-sisters.md

 > An' sae slyly she dung her in,
 > An' the swan swims sae bonnie, O.

-An 1860 version written as 'Benorie', documented in the Scottish Highlands, also mentions the younger sister being barefoot. amd the miller pulling her out of the water by her bare feet.
+An 1860 version written as 'Benorie', documented in the Scottish Highlands, also mentions the younger sister being barefoot, and the miller pulling her out of the water by her bare feet.

 Some other versions mention her having silver slippers (in some caes, which fall off during her float toward the miller's dam/pond) or leather shoes.

 I sometimes sing as follows:

-*"There were two sisters of County Luce" (keeping the reference from the Welch/Rawlings version of their country of origin, but changing it to a county in Michigan, near my own roots, and Billy Strings' as well)*
+*"There were two sisters of County Luce" (keeping the reference from the Welch/Rawlings version of their country of origin, but changing it to a county in Michigan, near my own familial roots, and Billy Strings' as well)*

 *"They were only able to afford the older one's shoes" (which nods to the many "poor sisters" and "barefoot younger sister" variants)*

 ### Her hair: what is it used for?
 Is it fine or dready?

-In most versions, the younger sister's hair is used to make either the strings of the instrument or to sring the the bow.
+In most versions, the younger sister's hair is used to make either the strings of the instrument or to sting the the bow.
 In some versions, it is used to make the fiddle itself.

 The most common quality of her hair we find is its color: yellow, gold, or "gowd", though, as I mentioned above, this quality only gains quasi-ubiquity once the songs becomes ppopular in Scandinavia.